Toloka/docs/en/toloka-kit/recipes/assign-reward.md

 print(new_bonus.created)
 ```

-You should get an output with the date and time when you issued the reward which looks like this.
+You should get an output with the date and time when you issued the bonus which looks like this.

 ```bash
 2023-01-12 13:45:36.767000+00:00
 ```

-## Complete code: Issue rewards to Tolokers {#complete-code}
+## Complete code: Issue bonuses to Tolokers {#complete-code}

 ```python
 from decimal import Decimal